Characters in Distress

 I shook her gently on the shoulder.
 Still no movement.
 I called 9-1-1.

-It’s been over two years since I created Phillipa, but she still haunts me, one of the characters who has a life and shares mine.
-As I write this, I see her, struggling for composure, always in motion, the tendrils of her hair twisting as she squirms in her chair, trying to hide her distress, never succeeding.
-Poor Phillipa.
-I can’t give away her story, but some would say she has achieved peace.
+It’s been several years since I created Cassandra, but she still haunts me, one of the characters who shares my life.
+I wonder how she is, what kind of decisions she’s been able to make.
+Is she still teaching?
+Maybe writing.
+Writing, I remind her, is good for the soul.
+I can see her, struggling for composure, always in motion—as are most characters in distress.
+Poor Cassandra.
+I can’t give away her whole story, but some would say she has achieved a peace of sorts.

 Photo: cover, Dorset in the Dark.
 Design, Avalon Graphics